Meaning of collection letter

 Quibble and others defined, “Collection letters are used by an organization to entice its charge customers to pay an outstanding charge-account balance.”

-Collection letters are written in a series.
+It is business letter written in series.
 When collection letters are written in a series beginning with a simple reminder and end with a warning letter indication legal action the dues promptly by retaining the customers with the company.

 Features of collection or dunning letter